 Steam is in the market for a long time and has immense popularity all over the globe.
 They have evolved a lot since the beginning, but the gaming giant also faces some issues from time to time.

-The most significant issue gamers have to ace is steam is not launching or opening.
+The most significant issue gamers have to ace is steam not opening or launching.
 Suddenly you cannot talk to your friends and cannot even play your favourite games.

 This issue can occur from various reasons, but do not panic as there are some ways to fix the problem.